cs5200group3/cs5200-project/Sprint5/userGuide.md

 ### Browsing Events and Buying Tickets (Main Page)
 1. **Browse Events**:
    - On the main page, browse a list of available events.
-   - Use filters (e.g., date, location, or category) to narrow your search.
+   - Use filters (e.g., date and category) to narrow your search.

+2. **Search for Performers and Sports Teams**:
+   - On the main page, click on the **Performers** or **Sports Teams** tab.
+   - Use filters (e.g., name and category) to search for specific performers or sports teams.
+   - Click on a performer or sports team to view their details, including bio, website, and Wikipedia link.

-2. **Buy Tickets**:
+3. **Buy Tickets**:
    - Click on an event to view details.
-   - Select the number of tickets you wish to purchase.
+   - Select the number of tickets and ticket type you wish to purchase.
-   - Click **Buy Now** and complete the checkout process.
+   - Click **Buy Tickets** and complete the purchase process.

 ---